 Who can present at the Conference?

-Any current undergraduate student at Fitchburg State University.
-The work that the student presents should have been done while an undergraduate at Fitchburg State.
+Any current undergraduate student at Fitchburg State University (and the work that the student presents should have been done while an undergraduate student at the university), as long as the student has a faculty sponsor.

 What can get presented at the Conference?